Frequently Asked Questions

 Succinctly, if you’re planning on one or two properties, buy in your own name.
 Building a portfolio of 3 or more?
 Incorporate.

-Is taking a Ltd company mortgage more expensive?
+Is taking a Limited company mortgage more expensive?

 In general, limited mortgages are more expensive than personal equivalents – yes.
 Currently there is much less choice on the Ltd company side, but more products are coming to market these days.
 In the end it comes down to numbers.
 Try out our calculators here to see how company mortgage rates compare to personal, when balanced with tax costs.